-Integrating the Mezzo
+Integrating the Mezzo Convergent Synergy

-- The next step in the setup process is to fine tune the location and rotation of the Mezzo.
-Do as follows: - Place the Mezzo centered between the main speakers and even with the front inner edge.
+- The next step in the setup process is to fine tune the location and rotation of the Mezzo Convergent Synergy.
+Do as follows: - Place the Mezzo Convergent Synergy centered between the main speakers and even with the front inner edge.
 Set the spikes as indicated in Section 4. - Follow the processor instructions on level adjustment.
-Adjust the level on the Mezzo so it matches in level with the left and right channels.
-Do not be surprised if the Mezzo requires 5-7 dB lower adjustment than that of the left and right channels. - Make sure that only the front Left, Right and Mezzo are connected. - Determine the Mezzo is connected with correct polarity.
-Using a pink noise generator, play pink noise through the Mezzo together with alternating Left and Right channels.
-If the polarity is correct on the Mezzo, you will hear the pink noise centered between the Mezzo and either the Left or Right speakers.
-If the polarity is incorrect, you will hear two point sources that are unfocused and located at each speaker playing. - With the Mezzo spiked, put on a multi-channel audio track or movie scene with which you are familiar.
+Adjust the level on the Mezzo Convergent Synergy so it matches in level with the left and right channels.
+Do not be surprised if the Mezzo Convergent Synergy requires 5-7 dB lower adjustment than that of the left and right channels. - Make sure that only the front Left, Right and Mezzo Convergent Synergy are connected. - Determine the Mezzo Convergent Synergy is connected with correct polarity.
+Using a pink noise generator, play pink noise through the Mezzo Convergent Synergy together with alternating Left and Right channels.
+If the polarity is correct on the Mezzo Convergent Synergy, you will hear the pink noise centered between the Mezzo Convergent Synergy and either the Left or Right speakers.
+If the polarity is incorrect, you will hear two point sources that are unfocused and located at each speaker playing.